 Fast, simple, and vegetarian!
 This recipe for pasta with white beans and pesto is a satisfying dinner which will help you follow the Mediterranean diet AND enjoy more meatless meals.
 Bonus!

-There is no chopping and no fussing, just pasta, beans, and pesto.
+There is no chopping and no fussing, just simple ingredients.
 Here is your new favorite ‘I have to make dinner in 20 minutes and I don’t want to cook recipe.’
 You’ve got this.

-Which is why I have been helping you out with winter salads, vegetable soups, and vegetarian pasta dishes!
-I recently posted an amazing pressure cooker squash soup which will keep you warm all winter long and today I have a super simple vegetarian pesto pasta recipe.
+Which is why I have been helping you out with winter salads, vegetable soups, and vegetarian noodle dishes!
+I recently posted an amazing pressure cooker squash soup which will keep you warm all winter long and today I have a super simple vegetarian recipe.

 - It’s super easy!
-So long as you have pesto, beans, and pasta in the house you can go from thinking about dinner to eating in 20 minutes.
+So long as you have a few simple ingredients in the house you can go from thinking about dinner to eating in 20 minutes.

 - It’s adaptable!
 Want more veggies?
 You can add some chopped veggies of your choice into the water with the pasta.
 Have a different pesto?
 You can use it instead.
 Like other beans?
 Open a can!

 - It makes great leftovers!
 Dinner tonight and lunch for a couple of days.
 Win/win!

 What do you need?

 - Pasta.
 I love the shape and size of orecchiette and would recommend that type for the dish.
 However, you can use any short variety which will let you scoop up a little of everything into one bite.